dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Tested macOS**

-- OC90+ and Ventura 13.3+ is the only focus of current testing.
+- OC90+ and Ventura 13.4+ is the only focus of current testing.

 **Hardware**

-- Asus Prime B450M-II  works well in MacOS Ventura 13.3.
+- Asus Prime B450M-II  works well in MacOS Ventura 13.4.
 It's safe to update, and all testing will only include 4002 BIOS (or later) going forward.
-Flash to 4002.
+Flash to 4002 (https://www.asus.com/us/motherboards-components/motherboards/prime/prime-b450m-a-ii/helpdesk_bios/?model2Name=PRIME-B450M-A-II).
 After Flash, load all BIOS defaults.
 Then disable GPU ReBar, disable serial, disable secure boot, disable fast boot, disable CSM.
 Set XMP to on (if your RAM is capable).
 Enable above 4G Decoding.
 - Ryzen 5600X [If you use another Ryzen chip with a different number of cores, changes are required]
 - An AMD GPU is required regardless of which Ryzen CPU you use, no exceptions; ADGPMOD=PIKERA is in place for allowing any of the newer supported GPUs without issue.
 The AMD580 and AMD5700 are directly tested.
   - Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
 Some other variants (some RX560, for example) will work also, but you should google for more details before buying.
-- 16GB RAM PC3000 [2 x 8GB DIMMs]
+- 32GB RAM PC3600 [2 x 16GB DIMMs]
 - 1TB NVME [HP EX920]
 - Generic EVGA 550W PSU
 - Phanteks Enthoo Evolv MATX Tempered Glass Case.
 - I do not use wifi or bluetooth on this machine in any capacity; you're on your own.
-I strongly suggest Broadcom.
+I strongly suggest Broadcom/Fenvi.
+You'll need to map that port, depending on where you plug in the wireless/BT adapter.

 **Working**

 - AMD GPU; AMD GPU audio via HDMI/DP works, but has issues.
 - Sleep / Wake works; mouse / keyboard wakes machine; no motherboard 'internal' USB2 headers are enabled; the internal USB3 header is used, only.
+I find I must press the power button on my case, and then the Mac immediately wakes (in about 1 second)
 - App Store, Time Machine [But to recover, keep track of your USB stick with your serials/MAC Address/etc. embedded in it!]
 - USB port mapping is complete and believed to work fine.